One row per course: Course, Grade/%/points, Credits, optional regular/honors/AP/IB/dual/exclude.

 Interpreting Results:

-• Gap to target above zero means the current weighted GPA is below the target.
+• Gap to target above zero means the weighted GPA is below the target.
 Extra weighted quality needed converts that gap into quality points across the included credit total.

 Technical Details: